konrad-jamrozik/mining-sandboxes-icse2016/README.md

 A repository containing input and output data from the ICSE 2016 "Mining Sandboxes" paper, as well as instructions on how to reproduce the results as faithfully as possible.

 Note: this repository **does not contain tool source code**, only data.
-To get sources, please see the link below.
+To get sources, please see the relevant link below.

 Contact: jamrozik@st.cs.uni-saarland.de